David-DiGioia/vulkan-diagrams/README.md

 In this diagram, time progresses from top to bottom.
 Their names and setup are taken from [the rendering and presentation chapter of Vulkan Tutorial](https://vulkan-tutorial.com/Drawing_a_triangle/Drawing/Rendering_and_presentation).

+Note: `vkAcquireNextImageKHR` won't signal the semaphore/fence until the image is ready, and the image won't be ready until enough previously acquired images are released with `vkQueuePresentKHR`. `vkAcquireNextImageKHR` will return the code `VK_NOT_READY` to indicate that the semaphore/fence hasn't been signaled immediately, but it will signal later once an image is acquired.

+If you have vsync enabled, `vkQueuePresentKHR` is the function that will block until the next vsync cycle.

 ![fence_synchronization](fence_synchronization.png?raw=true "fence_synchronization")

 ## Vertex buffer creation